Nonqs/mathGestures/README.md

-# AI Camera with Hand Gestures
+## AI Camera with Hand Gestures

-This project is a Flask-based application that uses a webcam to capture video, detect hand gestures, and send the captured canvas to a Generative AI model for processing.
-The AI responds with results, which are displayed in a user-friendly frontend.
+This project is a Flask-based application designed to interact with mathematical problems through hand gestures.
+Using a webcam, the application captures video, detects specific hand gestures, and allows users to draw mathematical expressions on a virtual canvas.
+The drawn expressions are processed by a Generative AI model, which interprets and solves the mathematical problems, providing step-by-step solutions.
+The results are displayed dynamically on a user-friendly frontend.

 ---